 Chanhassen Dinner Theatre is a live dinner theatre in Chanhassen.
-While many of their shows are geared toward adults (think someplace to your in-laws), they do sometimes offer family friendly shows.
+While many of their shows are geared toward adults (think some place to your in-laws), they do sometimes offer family friendly shows.
 Note, however, that they do not admit anyone under the age of 5 into the theatre.

-One nice thing for families about Chanhassen is that it has long runs, which means you have time to budget and plan if you want to see a show.
+One nice thing about Chanhassen for families is that it has long runs, which means you have time to budget and plan if you want to see a show.

 More About the Chanhassen Dinner Theatre from MNopedia